How to Interview for Leadership and Management Skills

 5. Ask interview questions that reveal character.

-Ben Mulling, chair emeritus of the Institute of Management Accounts and chief financial officer of TENTE Casters, Inc., a Hebron, Kentucky multinational manufacturer, recalls how ethics helped him choose an intern from a group of professionally inexperienced applicants with similar college transcripts.
+Ben Mulling, chair emeritus of the Institute of Management Accountants and chief financial officer of TENTE Casters, Inc., a Hebron, Kentucky multinational manufacturer, recalls how ethics helped him choose an intern from a group of professionally inexperienced applicants with similar college transcripts.

 During the interview, he asked applicants to talk about a time they faced difficult circumstances.
 The student who landed the internship spoke about becoming his fraternity’s treasurer, then realizing the chapter was losing money.
 He ended up having to kick out brothers who didn’t pay their dues, including some friends.